agneym/create-electrojet/README.md

 ## Why?

+As a User:

-:smiley: It can help users get started on their projects without worrying with configuration
+:smiley: Get started without worrying about configuration

+:yum: Learn configuration for one CLI instead of a million ones

+As a package owner:

-:wrench: As a CLI Package author, you only have to manage the package extension, we will take care of the CLI and core.
+:wrench: You only have to manage the package extension, we will take care of the CLI and core.

 :rocket: The user might have Electrojet CLI installed globally/cached.
 Also, they might know their way around, so it's lesser docs.